Mortality of autistic individuals: History

 Research on autism and mortality is a relatively recent field.
 An elevated risk of accidental drowning among autistic individuals was identified as early as 1996.
 In 1999, Torben Isager and colleagues published a mortality study involving 381 autistic individuals in Denmark between 1945 and 1980.
 Among them, twelve had died, representing a higher mortality rate than in the general population.
 The causes of death included five cases of sudden illness, one additional case suspected to be due to sudden illness, four accidental deaths (three potentially linked to illness or personal difficulties), and two suicides.
 Half of the deceased individuals had been diagnosed with intellectual disability, while the other half had not.

 In 2001, Robert M. Shavelle and colleagues conducted a study on mortality among autistic individuals in California between 1983 and 1997, identifying 202 deaths within a cohort of 13,111 individuals.
 The study is regarded as significant due to the size of the cohort and the methodology employed.
 Results indicated a higher mortality rate compared to the general population, particularly among women and individuals with co-occurring intellectual disabilities.
-The reported life expectancy was 62 years for men and 62.5 years for women.
+The reported life expectancy was 62.5 years for women and 62 years for men.
 The main causes of death included sudden illness, respiratory diseases, suffocation, and drowning.

 In 2008, a Danish study involving 341 individuals, as an update to a 1999 study, found that the mortality rate among autistic individuals was approximately twice that of the general population, with a higher rate observed among women.

 In 2010, Christopher Gillberg and colleagues conducted a study on 120 autistic individuals born in Sweden between 1962 and 1984, reporting a mortality rate of 7.5%, which was 5.6 times higher than the general population.
 The study did not establish whether autism itself was a direct contributor to the observed outcomes.
 In 2013, Deborah Bilder and colleagues published findings from a study of 305 autistic individuals, identifying 29 deaths.
 The causes of death were primarily attributed to comorbid conditions rather than autism alone.

 At the end of 2015, a study was published based on medical data from over 27,000 autistic individuals in Sweden, including approximately 6,500 with co-occurring intellectual disability.
 At the time of publication, it was considered one of the most comprehensive and reliable studies on autism and mortality, primarily due to the size and scope of the cohort.
 According to the researchers:

 [...] our findings add to accumulating evidence that autism spectrum disorders result in substantial health loss throughout the lifespan.